virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 }
 ```
 !!! note
-    The *email* parameter is available only for *success* response type.
+    The *email* parameter is available only for the *success* response type.
 The email is delivered when an action is executed with the *success* response code.

 The *script* action.